t18d/HuangSupplement/docs/dictionary.md

 ## technical terms
 … on historical principles

-Because the meaning of a technical term is usually prescriptive and can't be deduced from context, the correct way to write a dictionary of **technical terms** 'on historical principles' is to write a history of how specialist dictionaries define the terms.
+Because the meaning of a technical term is by necessity prescriptive and can't be deduced from context, the correct way to write a dictionary of **technical terms** 'on historical principles' is to write the history of how specialist dictionaries defined each term.